samedani/Demo-Website/README.md

 - Optimize for search engines (SEO).

 ## Contact
-For feedback or questions, please reach out to me at [your email].
+For feedback or questions, please reach out to me at [danny2show@gmail.com].